-Entering his tenth year in Washington, D.C.-based global practice and in his seventh year in the legal academy, Mr. Jones resolves conflicts resulting from competing
+Entering his eleventh year in Washington, D.C.-based global practice and his eighth year in the legal academy, Mr. Jones resolves conflicts resulting from

-liberties enshrined in the U.S. Constitution and international human-rights regimes, as well as similar matters materializing in corporate contexts.
-He is frequently called upon to address
+competing liberties enshrined in the U.S. Constitution and international human-rights regimes, as well as similar matters materializing in corporate contexts.
+He is frequently called upon to

-difficult legal questions of the day and has been quoted recently in the New York Times, National Review, The Times of Israel, and Gawker.
-He provides political and
+address difficult legal questions of the day and has been quoted recently in the New York Times, National Review, The Times of Israel, Gawker, and Gizmodo.
+He provides

 by the Rev. Shane Harris, of the National Action Network.

 A constitutional populist, Professor Jones is regarded as a true moderate, operating almost uniquely in the American legal academy today.
 His work